Kicksecure/vm-config-dist/README.md

 https://www.whonix.org/wiki/Desktop#Disable_Autologin

-Sets environment variable `QMLSCENE_DEVICE=softwarecontext` as workaround for Monero bug "Automatic fallback to softwarecontext renderer".
-[1]
+Sets environment variable `QMLSCENE_DEVICE=softwarecontext` as workaround for "Automatic fallback to softwarecontext renderer".

 It is not useful to open a screensaver or to power down the desktop for operating systems that are run inside VMs.
 There is no real display that could